 If brands go soft on violators now, it could change how consumers (and retailers) see their brand in the future.

-As we were preparing our post about how consumer electronics was the most in-demand product category, hardware overtook it.
-Traffic to hardware brands increased more than 500% from early April to early May, and transactions increased 181%.
+As we were preparing our post about how consumer electronics was the most in-demand product category, we saw hardware gain some momentum as well.
+Traffic to hardware brands increased more than 95% from early April to early May.
 We listed several possible reasons why this product category has been so in-demand, including:

 - People are staying home, with home improvement projects staring them in the face